imqueue/imqueue.com/tutorial/user-service.md

 expose a complex type property for remote access.
 This is required to describe a type definition.

+The type will be automatically exposed as remote interface it it has at least one decorated property.

 `@property()` decorator takes property type in TypeScript notation as the first argument.
 If the property should be defined as optional for that type, you can bypass `true` as a second argument.